Lord’s Day Morning & Evening Worship

 The centerpiece of church life at Antioch is Lord’s Day morning and evening worship at 9:30 AM and 5 PM every Sunday.
 Our regular pattern is to be seated about five-to-ten minutes before each service while our pianist plays a musical prelude.
 Immediately before the start of the service, one of our pastors welcomes the congregation, shares brief announcements, and reads a scriptural meditation to prepare us for worship.

-Though the two services have slight differences in liturgical order, certain elements are common to both: a call to worship; several prayers; the singing of psalms, hymns, and spiritual songs; an offering; confession (of sin and of faith); assurance of pardon; the reading and preaching of God’s Word; and a benediction.
+Though the two services have slight differences in liturgical order, certain elements are common to both: a call to worship; several prayers; the singing of psalms, hymns, and spiritual songs; an offering; confession (of sin or of faith); assurance of pardon; the reading and preaching of God’s Word; and a benediction.
 On the first Lord’s Day of each month, we observe the Lord’s Supper in our morning service and take up a special diaconal offering.
-Whenever there is a fifth Sunday in a month, we join with several sister congregations throughout Spartanburg County to worship together in the evening.
+On the third Lord’s Day of each month, we observe the Lord’s Supper in our evening service.
+Whenever there is a fifth Sunday in a month, we join with several sister congregations throughout Spartanburg County to worship together in the evening and share a fellowship meal (usually at another church that is better suited to accommodate the crowd).

 For more information about our approach to corporate worship, please click here.

-Each Lord’s Day at 4:30 PM, immediately preceding the evening worship service, we gather together for a time of focused Kingdom-oriented prayer.
-Whereas we frequently and appropriately bring personal and health-related petitions before the Lord in our Wednesday evening prayer meetings, our Kingdom Prayer time is focused on requests related to the ministry of Christ’s church at Antioch and around the world.
+Each Lord’s Day (excepting the first Lord’s Day of the month) at 4:30 PM, immediately preceding the evening worship service, we gather together for a time of focused Kingdom-oriented prayer.
+Whereas we frequently and appropriately bring personal and health-related petitions before the Lord in our Wednesday evening prayer meetings, our Kingdom Prayer time is focused especially on requests related to the ministry of Christ’s church at Antioch and around the world.
 This meeting lasts roughly 20 minutes before we break to prepare for corporate worship.

 Fellowship & Hospitality